Town Homes at Fairways Edge

 Multiple listings explicitly state each unit includes a private 2-car garage (phrases like "private two-car garage", "detached 2-car garage", "attached 2-car garage")—this appears across the majority of unit remarks.
 While only 2/20 MLS parking_features currently show ASSIGN, the consistent language in many agent remarks indicates assigned/reserved garage parking is provided to units.

-Covered parking is strongly confirmed across the building.
-Dozens of remarks mention a "2-car garage," "detached 2 car garage," "attached 2-car garage," or "enclosed garage," indicating this is a consistent building feature rather than a copy-paste error.
-The current remarks fully support the existing high-confidence MLS data.
+Covered parking is strongly confirmed throughout the building.
+Across the remarks, dozens of listings mention a "2-car garage," "attached garage," "detached 2 car garage," or even "enclosed garage," showing this is not a one-off agent error but a consistent building feature.

 No analysis available